 After bottoming out in fiscal year 2001-02, the underlying actuarial rates have risen to exceed the funding level of 6.5% in FY2006-07.
-However, favorable experience reduced the underlying actuarial rate to 6.00% for FY2008-09, below the current policy of 6.50%.
+Prior to this year, favorable experience reduced the rate.
+However, underperforming assets coupled with a liability loss increased the underlying actuarial rate to 6.93% for FY2009-10, which is above the current policy of 6.50%.